Did no one get the memo re: wearing white?

 PLEASE GOD NO!!!

 The stadia and sprites all look very nice, there’s actual animated spectators too.
-The players are well animated but as soon as you start playing you uncover Super Tennis’s main flaw –
+The players are well animated but as soon as you start playing you uncover Super Tennis’s main flaw – poor collision detection.
+The ball doesn’t hit the racket.
+In fact, the sweet spot is a few millimetres off the end of the racket.
+Once you’ve gotten used to that and some baseline rallies are going pretty well – every other shot is impossible to pull off.
+It’s also extremely difficult to serve and keep your thumping baseline rallies in play.

 Look, I’m not using a bigger one!

-The CPU doesn’t hold back, oh no. Whichever opponent you choose, or are pitted against in career mode will have the serve variation of Ivanisevic, the return of Agassi and the agility of Borg all rolled into one pummelling after another.
-Good tennis sims will only punish you if you’re timing is off or button press is way too long, Super Tennis punishes you all the time.
+The CPU doesn’t hold back, oh no. Whichever opponent you choose, or are pitted against in career mode, will have the serve variation of Ivanisevic, the return of Agassi and the agility of Borg all rolled into one pummelling after another.
+Good tennis sims will only punish you if your timing is off or button press is way too long, Super Tennis punishes you all the time.

 There’s not enough here to warrant anything other than playing against your mate because at least then you can both laugh about how bad it is and have a competitive game.